slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - history books are on the history of power.
+- changing your interpretation of your past is often just as good as changing your past.
 -->

 > *'The past doesn’t help understanding the present.
 It’s the present that helps understanding the past.' -- José Saramago*